Continental Marines: Timeline

 A Marine detachment sails down the Mississippi River and secures New Orleans to keep British traders out.
-Continental Marines landed and captured Nautilus Island and the Majabagaduce peninsula in the Penobscot Expedition.
-A group under Navy Captain James Willing left Pittsburgh, traveled down the Ohio and Mississippi Rivers, captured a ship and in conjunction with other Continental Marines brought by ship from the Gulf of Mexico raided British Loyalists on the shore of Lake Pontchartrain.
+Continental Marines land and capture Nautilus Island and the Majabagaduce peninsula in the Penobscot Expedition.
+A group under Navy Captain James Willing leave Pittsburgh, travel down the Ohio and Mississippi Rivers, capture a ship and in conjunction with other Continental Marines brought by ship from the Gulf of Mexico raid British Loyalists on the shore of Lake Pontchartrain.